Can’t you choose between Fedora vs Arch? This comprehensive guide will help you decide the best distro for you.

 - x86_64-compatible machine

 Community Support – Fedora vs Arch Linux

-Fedora has up-to-date documentation that covers from Fedora Linux overview to different spins and labs.
+Fedora has up-to-date documentation that covers the Fedora Linux overview of different spins and labs.
 The discussion forum is well-organized and quite active.
 You can also receive help from users and developers in Fedora Chat.

 Arch contains one of the most extensive and comprehensive docs available.
 And that’s normal due to how much the users need to rely on it.
 The forum has different categories of questions which makes it easy to ask yours.
 There are always active members and users in the forum.

 Update and Release Cycle